 Don was recollecting the North Shore during the winter of 1967/68, his first winter on the island of Oahu.
-Don and his wife, Lana, rented a house on Rocky Point and adjusting to the slower pace of life out in the country.
-Driving around in a typical north shore cruiser, a 53’ Chevy, added to the experience of being part of the emerging surf scene that stretched from Haleiwa to Velzyland.
+Don and his wife, Lana, rented a house located near Rocky Point the surf break and adjusting to the slower pace of life out in the country.
+Driving around in a typical north shore cruiser, a 53’ Chevy added to the experience of being part of the emerging surf scene that stretched from Haleiwa to Velzyland.
 A small area of coastline that was about to embark on changing the face of surfing as never before.

 There was this one time when Don’s friend David Nuuhiiwa whom Don knew from his days at Huntington Beach and Bing Surfboards came by from town.
 He had a friend with him, that friend was Gerry Lopez.
 David left Gerry there at Don’s house for a couple days while David went back to town.

 Don took it in stride, but his wife was a little concerned about Gerry being abandoned.
 Don got to know Gerry in the short time that he was there.
 Meanwhile the surf had come up and so Don and Gerry decided to go surf.
 David had a few boards at Don’s house and being a good host, Don offered the use of one of David’s boards.
 David had a couple of Mike Hynson shaped boards that he made for Don.
 Hynson along with some other notables of the time like Miki Dora, were staying in a house next door.